AInseven/ComfyUI-fastblend/README.md

 # ComfyUI-fastblend
-fastblend for comfyui, and other nodes that I write for generate video. rebatch image, my openpose
+fastblend for comfyui, and other nodes that I write for video2video. rebatch image, my openpose